mtjakobczyk/kubernetes-toolkit/kubectl/README.md

 ...
 ```

+#### ConfigMap as environment variable
-To register all these entries as environment variables on a Pod:
+To register all these entries as *environment variables* on a Pod:
 ```
 spec:
   containers: